 The first day we went on a 4-5 mile run starting from the school and running North through neighborhoods, over a golf course, into the downtown area of my home town, and finally circling back to the high school.
 The entire run I felt great even though I’d never run a mile all at one time up to that point in my life.
 I was a soccer player who loved to play but never trained to be in great running shape.

 After the run, one of my friends congratulated me that I’d been able to stay with the team during the run.
 I felt pretty good and my confidence was high that the Lord had blessed me.
-I went home that night feeling great and went to bed.
+I went home that night feeling great, confident in my faith, and went to bed.

 The next morning I awoke and was excited to get up.
 I told my legs to swing out of bed like I always did, but they refused to move.
 I could not bend either of my legs.
+At all.
 They were completely locked straight and I discovered that moving anything from my waist down was very painful.
 Every muscle was inflexible.
 I slowly sat up and using my hands, gently swung one leg over the edge of the bed and then the other.
-I very slowly waddled my way around and after several minutes of use succeeded in getting my knees bent just enough to pull my pants on and get ready for school.
+I very slowly waddled my way around and after several minutes of painful use, tried putting my pants on.
+That was fun trying to loop the pant leg over my feet when my knees wouldn’t bend.
+Eventually I succeeded in getting my pants on and was ready for school.
 My vision of being a great cross-country track star ended that morning and I reflected on what I learned.

 2) Without preparation (or a divine mandate), I had no hope of being an immediate success as a long distance runner solely relying on a scriptural promise. 🙂 It’s like Oliver Cowdery’s experience translating when the Lord said in D&C 9:7 “Behold, you have not understood; you have supposed that I would give it unto you, when you took no thought save it was to ask me.”